typelevel/cats/PROCESS.md

 Pull requests currently require two sign-offs from Cats maintainers.
-Community member sign-offs are appreciated as votes of convidence but don't usually count toward this total unless the commenter has already been involved with the area of code in question.
+Community member sign-offs are appreciated as votes of confidence but don't usually count toward this total unless the commenter has already been involved with the area of code in question.

 When fixing typos or improving documentation only one sign-off is